ArnoNowatzky/commonmodulesprototype/readme.md

 ```
  ./gradlew bootRun
 ```
-in commonModuleRuntime to start the common modules runtime
+in commonModuleNCI to start the common modules runtime

 and
 ```